 For the current study we used observed data from various ship-based campaigns and observations from Alert in Canada to further validate simulations of sulfate, with particular emphasis on the role of biogenic emissions.
-Shipboard data from the National Oceanic and Atmospheric Administration, Pacific Marine Environmental Laboratory (NOAA PMEL) was obtained from cruises that fell within the period 1992-2002.
+Shipboard data from the National Oceanic and Atmospheric Administration, Pacific Marine Environmental Laboratory (NOAA PMEL) was

+195 obtained from cruises that fell within the period 1992-2002.
 Only non-sea-salt sulfate (nss-SO42-) data was selected and summed for all available bin sizes.
 The gridded model data was matched to the nearest location of the observations, shown in Fig. 1a.

-Figure 1 shows that simulated sulfate concentrations agree well with observations, especially in regions where modeled DMS contributions are relatively large.
-The mean value for all ship-based observations is $3.416\pm4.018~(\mu g/m^3)$ and the model mean value is $2.079\pm1.815~(\mu g/m^3)$, corresponding to a model underestimate of ~39%.
-Most of the underestimates in simulated mean concentrations are associated with locations where the model simulates a large contribution of fossilfuel (non-biogenic) sulfate to total sulfate concentrations.
+Figure 1 shows that simulated sulfate concentrations agree well with observations, especially in regions where modeled 200 DMS contributions are relatively large.
+The mean value for all ship-based observations is 3.416±4.018 (μg/m3) and the model mean value is 2.079±1.815 (μg/m3), corresponding to a model underestimate of ~39%.
+Most of the underestimates in simulated mean concentrations are associated with locations where the model simulates a large contribution of fossil-fuel (non-biogenic) sulfate to total sulfate concentrations.
+Overall, simulated sulfate concentrations are in good agreement with the observations in regions with large contributions of biogenic sulfate.

 From the Alert data, with highly variable contributions of DMS, it is evident that the model overestimates the contribution of DMS to total sulfate concentrations at this location (Fig. 1b).
 Overall, CanAM4.3 is able to capture the sulfate annual cycle very well at Alert, with slight underestimation in winter and spring and overestimation in summer (Fig. 2).
 The correlation coefficient for the mean annual cycle between model and observations is 0.95.
+Mean observed

-Mean observed and simulated sulfate concentrations at Alert are 0.475 ± 0.413 and 0.419 ± 0.228 μg/m3 respectively, corresponding to a model underestimate of ~12%.
+210 and simulated sulfate concentrations at Alert are 0.475 ± 0.413 and 0.419 ± 0.228 μg/m3 respectively, corresponding to a model underestimate of ~12%.

 An analysis of isotopic data is available for Alert, which can be used to distinguish between contributions of biogenic and fossil-fuel sources to sulfate concentrations in the observations at this site (Norman et al., 1999).
+The ratio between sulfur isotopes ${}^{34}S$ and ${}^{32}S$ of an observed sample is compared with an international standard ratio based on sulfur

-The ratio between sulfur isotopes 34S and 32S of an observed sample is compared with an international standard ratio based on sulfur isotopes in Vienna-Cañon Diablo Troilite (Beaudoin et al., 1994; Krouse and Grinenko, 1991; Norman et al., 1999).
+- 215 sulfur isotopes 34S and 32S of an observed sample is compared with an international standard ratio based on sulfur isotopes in Vienna-Cañon Diablo Troilite (Beaudoin et al., 1994; Krouse and Grinenko, 1991; Norman et al., 1999).
 The results are expressed in parts per thousand (‰).
-The sulfate concentration at Alert consists of the sum of marine biogenic, anthropogenic, and sea salt sulfate with the delta isotopic ratios of +17.5‰, +5‰, +21‰ respectively.

-A comparison with the isotopic data indicates that the model underestimates fossil-fuel sulfate and overestimates biogenic sulfate (Fig. 2b and 2c).
+The sulfate concentration at Alert consists of the sum of marine biogenic, anthropogenic, and sea salt sulfate with the delta isotopic ratios of +17.5‰, +5‰, +21‰ respectively. - A comparison with the isotopic data indicates that the model underestimates fossil-fuel sulfate and overestimates biogenic sulfate (Fig. 2b and 2c).
 This difference is particularly pronounced in spring and early summer, when observed biogenic sulfate concentrations are particularly high.
 An interesting feature is the double peak in biogenic sulfate concentrations during the annual cycle with one peak occurring in May and the other in October (Fig. 2c), which is essentially captured by the model.
 The correlation coefficient for the mean annual cycle between observed and simulated biogenic sulfate concentrations is 0.73.